Harrison family of Virginia: Isaiah and another president

 The Harrison family moved to the Valley of Virginia in 1737 via Alexandria, and camped in the Luray area while waiting for their land grants to be finalized.
 Isaiah died in 1738 and was buried on the banks of the Shenandoah River.
 Son John settled at Great Spring, and Samuel settled at nearby Linville.
-Elvis Presley, through his father Vernon, descended from John and wife Phoebe’s daughter Elizabeth and her husband Tunis Hood.
+Elvis Presley, through his father Vernon, descended from John and wife Phoebe's daughter Elizabeth and her husband Tunis Hood (Elvis’ great-grandparents).
 Isaiah's son Daniel made the family's first Virginia land acquisition in 1739 in Rockingham County, and he and brother Thomas founded the towns of Dayton and Harrisonburg respectively.
 Daniel used the "Durham arms" as his seal for the legal documents in Rockingham.

 Abigail Harrison and her husband Alexander Herring settled at Linville also.
 Their daughter Bathsheba (1742–1836) married Captain Abraham Lincoln (1744–1786), also of Linville, and they had a son Thomas (1778–1851) who married Nancy Hanks (1783–1818).
 They gave birth to Abraham Lincoln (1809–1865) who became president in 1860.
 In his brief autobiography, Lincoln had his own take on his Virginia family roots: "My parents were both born in Virginia of undistinguished families... [m]y paternal grandfather, Abraham Lincoln, emigrated from Rockingham County, Virginia...."

 During his final years as a prairie lawyer Lincoln's reputation was elevated in the lead-up to his presidential campaign by his success in a sensational murder trial involving a Harrison relative.
-Lincoln in 1859 represented his third cousin Simeon Quinn “Peachy” Harrison.
+Lincoln in 1859 represented his third cousin Simeon Quinn "Peachy" Harrison.
 Peachy was as well the grandson of a political rival, Rev. Peter Cartwright.
 Harrison was charged with the murder of Greek Crafton, whom he mortally wounded with a knife after suffering repeated assaults by Crafton.
 As Crafton lay dying of his wounds, he confessed to Cartwright that he was responsible for provoking Harrison.
 Lincoln called Cartwright to testify as to the confession but the judge initially denied its use as inadmissible hearsay.
-Lincoln succeeded in obtaining an acquittal after arguing with the judge, to the point of risking contempt, but ultimately convincing him to admit the testimony and confession as a dying declaration.
+Lincoln succeeded in obtaining an acquittal after arguing with the judge, to the point of risking contempt, but ultimately convinced him to admit the testimony and confession as a dying declaration.